tbjimmer/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [ X ] A concise and compelling elevator pitch - short, sweet, and to the point
-- [ ] Description of key features
+- [ X ] Description of key features - I'm certain this list will change as I get more into the project
-- [ ] Description of how you will use each technology
+- [ X ] Description of how you will use each technology - I'm unsure of how accurately my uses are, this will likely be updated later on
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Let's say you are a Splatoon enjoyer (such as myself) and you think it would be fun to dream about a custom kit that Nintendo should add into the game as the weapon's third and final kit.
+That would be super fun to even test out in game, but that feature does not yet exist, so we are going to build step one of that, and create a program that allows users to select from any of the
+11 weapon types, 14 sub weapons, and 18 special weapons to construct their ultimate combo!

 ### Design